wwadge/awair-bridge/README.md

 This is annoying because we want to run headless but PW have not yet enabled the right configuration to make it easy to just use a username/password combination.
 What we do here is to login first elsewhere and grab the refresh token, thereafter we keep refreshing that token without the need for a UI.

-Therefore for one time only you need to:
+Therefore for one time only you need to run the following script:

-a) Run the alternate tool: https://github.com/Sheherezadhe/awair-uploader

-b) Before you login, open developer tools and go on network tab

-c) Login, then look for the request named "token".
-Click response and it should look like this:

-{
-"access_token": "eyJhbGciOiJS...",
-"expires_in": 1800,
-"refresh_expires_in": 0,
-"refresh_token": "eyJhbG...",
-"token_type": "Bearer",
-"id_token": "eyJhbG.."
-not-before-policy": 0,
-"session_state": "...",
-"scope": "openid profile offline_access email"
-}
+AUTHORIZATION_CODE_LOGIN_PASSWORD=your-pw-password ./pwlogin.sh -a "https://login.planetwatch.io/auth" -r "Planetwatch" -c "external-login" -l "http://localhost:33333/keycloak-redirect" -u yourplanetwatchusername@foo.com

+You will need to install two dependencies for this script.
+On mac, this is as simple as:
+'brew install jq pup'

 Copy the refresh_token into pw.initialRefreshToken.
+Alternately you can feed the output of the command above to an env variable: PW_INITIALREFRESHTOKEN=... prior to starting the app.

 Where's this refreshed token kept?
 You have some options controlled by persistence options: